DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: PERFORMANCE EVALUATION

 \subsubsection{Validation of the Optimal P/D Ratio}

-We first deploy Dynamo with the \text{Llama-70B-FP8} model, varying the number of P-instances (each on $1$ H100 GPU) while fixing the number of D-instances to one (with $TP = 2$ across $2$ H100 GPUs).
-Prior to service launch, our computation yields an optimal P/D ratio of approximately $4.58$, with the D-instance supporting a maximum concurrency of about $235$, indicating that roughly $4.58$ P-instances suffice to balance production and consumption.
+To validate the correctness of the computed Optimal P/D Ratio, we first deploy Dynamo with the \text{LLaMa-3.3-70B-FP8} model, varying the number of P-instances (each on $1$ H100 GPU) while fixing the number of D-instances to one (with $TP = 2$ across $2$ H100 GPUs).
+Prior to service launch, our computation yields an optimal P/D ratio of approximately $4.58$, indicating that roughly $4.58$ P-instances suffice to balance production and consumption.

 During each experiment we issue inference requests with fixed input length $ISL=1000$ and output length $OSL=150$ at varying concurrency levels (concurrency is defined as the number of in-flight requests in system).
 Figure~\ref{fig:optimal_pd_verify}(a) illustrates throughput under the fixed $1000/150$ workload.
 It shows a near-linear increase in maximum throughput as the number of P-instances increases from $1$ to $4$.
 Beyond $4$, throughput growth from $4$ to $5$ slows markedly, and from $5$ to $6$ is negligible.
-Concurrently, the average GPU utilization of P-instances (as shown in Figure~\ref{fig:optimal_pd_verify}(a)) indicates idle GPU time only when the number of P-instances exceeds $4$.
-Moreover, the D-instance's maximum batch size (Figure~\ref{fig:optimal_pd_verify}(a), right) plateaus at $80$ for P-instances $>4$, confirming no gain from additional P-instances.
-These observations validate our computed optimal P/D ratio.
+Concurrently, the average GPU utilization of P-instances (as shown in the lower figure in Figure~\ref{fig:optimal_pd_verify}(a)) indicates idle GPU time only when the number of P-instances exceeds $4$.
+This proves that our pre-computed optimal number of P-instances is correct (between 4 and 5).

-We further compute that for input/output lengths of $3000/300$, the D-instance supports a maximum concurrency of approximately $78$ (Due to experimental resource constraints, we can only configure D-instance like this), yielding an optimal P-instance count of about $3.18$.
-Repeating the experiment under the $3000/300$ workload produces analogous results, further confirming the accuracy of our calculation method.
+We further compute that for input/output sequence length of $3000/300$, the corresponding optimal number of P-instances is $3.18$.
+Repeating the experiment under the $3000/300$ workload produces analogous results (as shown in Figure~\ref{fig:optimal_pd_verify}(b)), further confirming the accuracy of our calculation method.